dribdat/dribdat/README.md

 - **Go live and let live**: quickly deploy design, dev, doc tools accessible to your entire team.
 - **Commit sustainably**: aggregate results in standard web data formats for search and archiving.
-- **Co-create in safe spaces**: with feedback loops, visible code of conduct, and maximum privacy.
+- **Co-create in safe spaces**: with content and tools promoting safer conduct and increased privacy.

 Designed to bootstrap your [awesome hackathon](https://github.com/dribdat/awesome-hackathon), Dribdat's toolset can be used as a versatile toolbox for civic tech sprints.
 To get started, [install](#Quickstart) the software, or try it yourself at the next [community event](https://schoolofdata.ch).